 3. Comb Your Hair

-Your hair is more fragile when it’s wet, which is why it’s so important to use a gentle brush designed specifically for managing wet hair, like this Wet Hair Detangler Brush.
+Your hair is more fragile when it’s wet, which is why it’s so important to use a gentle brush or comb designed specifically for managing wet hair, like this Wet Hair Detangler Brush or Bamboo Comb.
 Starting at the ends of your hair and working your way towards your roots, gently remove any knots from your hair.

 4. Style Your Hair